ericstober/nodejs-crash-course-2024/README.md

 Scripts can be created in the package.json.
 For example:
-`"scripts": {"start": "node server.js"}` allows for the use of the `npm start` command to run the server.js file
+`"scripts": {"start": "node server.js"}` allows for the use of the `npm start` command to run the server.js file.
+Change the file name to run different files.

 ---